-In addition to the provisions set forth above, no Class III gaming shall be engaged in on the Reservation unless a tribal-state compact has first been obtained in accordance with the IGRA.
+In addition to the provisions set forth above, no Class III gaming shall be engaged in on the Rancheria unless it is conducted in accordance with the provisions of any applicable tribal-state compact obtained in accordance with the IGRA.
 All negotiations for such compacts shall be conducted through the Tribal Council, with the advice and suggestion of the Gaming Commission, and shall be finalized in accordance with tribal law.
 To the extent any provision of a tribal-state compact is inconsistent with the provisions of this Ordinance, such compact shall prevail and shall be deemed incorporated by reference herein.